Is the Femtech Revolution Finally Underway?: The Broadsheet

 ON MY RADAR

-The case for boring office clothes
+The case for boring office clothes The Atlantic

-The audacity of Hope Solo
+The audacity of Hope Solo Elle

-35 U.S. states still charge women a tampon tax
+35 U.S. states still charge women a tampon tax Fortune

-The irresistible authenticity of Gayle King
+The irresistible authenticity of Gayle King Washington Post